Mark J. Norton15 Roe Road

 As a consultant and developer for higher education and home automation, Mark brings a wide variety of skills and experience to create innovative solutions to application development and data integration.
 An undergraduate degree in Electrical Engineering, gives Mark a deeper insight into the challenges posed by embedded, real time devices.
 These abilities are enhanced by good communication and documentation skills that contribute to good project management and team participation.

 Department, program, and project management.
 Experience in budgeting, staffing, business development, planning and coaching.
 Good presentation and customer relationship abilities.
 Marketing and sales support experience.Technical Skills

-Software development (various languages, primarily Java and PHP), operating systems (all major ones), SOA architecture, web application development, database systems, web accessibility, eLearning Systems (Sakai, Moodle), eCommerce, and video production.
+Software development (various languages, primarily Java), operating systems (all major ones), SOA architecture, web application development, database systems, web accessibility, eLearning Systems, and video production.
 Strong capability with presentation tools, spreadsheets, project management tools, Jira/Confluence, IDEs (Eclipse, NetBeans), etc.

 Chairman, Technical and Application Road Map Committees

 Launched both of these committees and incubated them until each group could select their own chairperson.
 The technical committee oversees and manages Rice (the Kuali technology platform).
 The application committee oversees functional and manpower aspects of Rice.
 Both report to the Rice project board of directors.